uberspark/uberxmhf/docs/pc-intel-x86_32/installing.rst

 .. code-block:: bash

+   title Default OS
+   savedefault 1         # where the number equates to the subsequent grub entry to load (i.e. 0 == the first in the list of options)

    title uberXMHF
-   savedefault 1

-   title Default OS
    savedefault 0

 The parameter to savedefault is the menu entry that you would like as